Cardinal Wuerl Announces Clergy Appointments

 A pastor is chosen after careful consideration of three criteria: (1) needs of the parish; (2) gifts of the priests in the diocese; and (3) availability of priests.

 Each parish has different needs, including size, diversity and the complexity of its ministries, and each priest has different gifts and experience.
 The goal is to match the parish needs with a priest’s experience as much as possible.
 This can be a challenge at times as priests retire and fewer priests are available for the needs.
 At the same time, the Archdiocese of Washington is blessed with an active vocations program, which brings great hope for the future.
-A total of 67 men were in the seminary for the archdiocese this year; five will be ordained priests this month.
+A total of 73 men were in the seminary for the archdiocese this year; six will be ordained priests on June 15.

 There seem to be a lot of changes right now.
 Is that unusual?